oracle-livelabs/developer/db-application-development/nodedb-development/nodedb-development.md

 You can also refer [Database Client Installation Guide for Linux](https://docs.oracle.com/en/database/oracle/oracle-database/21/lacli/install-instant-client-using-zip.html#GUID-D3DCB4FB-D3CA-4C25-BE48-3A1FB5A22E84)

-## Task 2: Extract Autonomous Database wallet under the Instant Client network/admin folder
+## Task 2: Extract an Autonomous Database wallet under the Instant Client network/admin folder

 ### macOS